-- 342. The City will endeavor to reach full and effective compliance with this terminate this Agreement after this date, provided that the City has been in full and effective compliance with this Agreement for two years.
-"Full and Effective Compliance" shall be defined to require sustained compliance with all material requirements of this Agreement or sustained and continuing improvement in constitutional policing, as demonstrated pursuant to the
+342. The City will endeavor to reach full and effective compliance with this Agreement within four years of its Effective Date.
+The Parties agree to jointly ask the Court to terminate this Agreement after this date, provided that the City has been in full and effective compliance with this Agreement for two years.
+"Full and Effective Compliance" shall be defined to require sustained compliance with all material requirements of this Agreement or sustained and continuing improvement in constitutional policing, as demonstrated pursuant to the Agreement's outcome measures.